Board of Directors

 Jeri-Lou Zike

 A versatile, energetic musician, Jeri-Lou enjoys a variety of artistic activities in symphonic, baroque, and chamber music.
 She is principal and founding member of the Metropolis Symphony Orchestra and principal second violin of the Chicago Opera Theater.
 She is also a member of the Chicago Philharmonic, the Joffrey ballet orchestra and the Ravinia Festival Orchestra.
 As a period instrument performer, Ms. Zike is concertmaster of Haymarket Opera Company which she manages alongside the Artistic Director, Craig Trompeter.
-Other musical credits include principal of Baroque Band, soloist with the Chicago Baroque Ensemble, Concertmaster of the University of Chicago Rockefeller Chapel Concerts, as well as performances with His Majestie’s Clerkes, Kansas City Music Consort, and Music of the Baroque.
+Other musical credits include Concertmaster of the University of Chicago Rockefeller Chapel Concerts, as well as performances with His Majestie’s Clerkes, Kansas City Music Consort, and Music of the Baroque.
 Ms. Zike is also a well-regarded contractor of musicians, providing orchestras for the Apollo Chorus, Chicago Chorale, the Cathedral Singers, and Rockefeller Chapel Choir, among others.
 Jeri-Lou Zike has recorded with GIA, Centaur, and Cedille Records.
-To balance the intensity of music making, Jeri-Lou loves to swim, bike and run and is a five-time Ironman.
+To balance the intensity of music making, Jeri-Lou loves to swim, bike and run and is an 8 time Ironman and recently ran the Boston marathon.